How Do I Stop a Toilet That Won’t Stop Flushing?

 Follow These 4 Steps To Use Your Fire Extinguisher the Right Way

-Fire in your kitchen?
-Use a fire extinguisher to limit the damage .
+Use a fire extinguisher to limit the damage of a fire.

 Few things can ruin a cozy evening at home faster than a kitchen fire.
 Whether you are preparing a meal for your family or cooking for friends, you must know how to effectively deal with flames in your kitchen.
-If you want to minimize fire damage in your North Salt Lake, UT, home, follow these four simple steps to use your fire extinguisher the right way.
+If you want to minimize fire damage in your Bountiful, UT, home, follow these four simple steps to use your fire extinguisher the right way.

 Your emergency extinguisher probably has a pin to prevent accidental sprays.
 This piece of plastic or metal sits inside the trigger.
 It also likely has a ring that makes removal simple and intuitive.
 Before you begin to extinguish a fire, you must remove the safety pin.